Promptpay

 1. Send a request with all the required parameters and signature to the ecommpay URL.

-3. Get the callback with the payment result from the payment platform.
+3. Receive the final callback from the payment platform.

-Figure: Purchase by using Gate
+Figure: Purchase processing by using Gate: step-by-step description

 2. The web service sends the request for processing the purchase by using Gate to the specified ecommpay URL.

-3. The payment platform receives the request for processing the purchase from Gate.
+3. The payment platform receives the request.

-4. The payment platform performs the initial request processing that includes validation of the required parameters and signature.
+4. The payment platform validates the required parameters and signature in the request.

 6. The payment platform performs the internal purchase request processing.